luizdepra/hugo-coder/README.md

     disqusShortname = "yourdiscussshortname" # Enable or disable Disqus

-    # Wether you want to hide copyright and credits in the footer.
+    # Whether you want to hide copyright and credits in the footer.
     hideCredits = false
     hideCopyright = false